-Remembering all of your passwords can be a pain, especially if you create complex, secure passwords.
+Remembering all of your passwords can be a challenge, especially if you create complex, secure passwords.
 Often, this means writing them down on bits of paper, sticky notes, or, in some cases, choosing a simpler password.

 However, to make your life easier and improve your online security, you can use a password manager instead.
 Rather than reusing passwords or opting for memorable words, the software keeps track of the passwords for you and can automatically fill them in when you need to login.